2KAbhishek/projects/README.md

 ## What is this

-Present all your projects in style with a super customisable web app! ✨
+Present all your projects in style with a super customizable web app! ✨

-Projects uses the GitHub API to list all your GitHub projects in a nice searchable grid.
+`Projects` uses the GitHub API to list all your GitHub projects in a nice searchable grid.
-Also shows pretty programming icons using devicons.
+Also shows pretty programming icons using `devicons`.

 ## Inspiration